YuSugihara/MutMap/README.md

 usage: mutmap -r <FASTA> -c <BAM|FASTQ> -b <BAM|FASTQ>
               -n <INT> -o <OUT_DIR> [-T] [-e <DATABASE>]

-MutMap version 2.3.5
+MutMap version 2.3.6

 options:
-  -h, --help         show this help message and exit -r , --ref         Reference fasta.
+  -h, --help         show this help message and exit -r , --ref         Reference FASTA file.
-  -c , --cultivar    fastq or bam of cultivar.
-If you specify
+  -c , --cultivar    FASTQ or BAM file of cultivar.
+If specifying
-                     fastq, please separate pairs by comma,
-                     e.g. -c fastq1,fastq2.
-You can use this optiion multiple times
+                     FASTQ, separate paired-end files with a comma, e.g., -c fastq1,fastq2.
+This option can be used multiple times.
-  -b , --bulk        fastq or bam of mutnat bulk.
-If you specify
+  -b , --bulk        FASTQ or BAM file of mutant bulk.
+If specifying
-                     fastq, please separate pairs by comma,
-                     e.g. -b fastq1,fastq2.
-You can use this optiion multiple times
+                     FASTQ, separate paired-end files with a comma, e.g., -b fastq1,fastq2.
+This option can be used multiple times.
-  -n , --N-bulk      Number of individuals in mutant bulk.
+  -n , --N-bulk      Number of individuals in the mutant bulk.
   -o , --out         Output directory.
-Specified name must not
+The specified directory must not
-                     exist.
+                     already exist.
   -t , --threads     Number of threads.
-If you specify the number
-                     below one, then MutMap will use the threads as many as possible.
-[2]
-  -w , --window      Window size (kb).
-[2000]
-  -s , --step        Step size (kb).
-[100]
-  -D , --max-depth   Maximum depth of variants which will be used.
-                     This cutoff will be applied in both of cultivar and bulk.
-[250]
-  -d , --min-depth   Minimum depth of variants which will be used.
-                     This cutoff will be applied in both of cultivar and bulk.
-[8]
-  -N , --N-rep       Number of replicates for simulation to make
-                     null distribution.
+If a value less than 1 is specified,
+                     MutMap will use the maximum available threads.
+[2] -w , --window      Window size in kilobases (kb).
+[2000] -s , --step        Step size in kilobases (kb).
+[100] -D , --max-depth   Maximum depth of variants to be used.
+This cutoff applies to both the cultivar and the bulk.
+[250] -d , --min-depth   Minimum depth of variants to be used.
+This cutoff applies to both the cultivar and the bulk.
+[8] -N , --N-rep       Number of replicates for simulations to generate null distribution.
 [5000]
-  -T, --trim         Trim fastq using trimmomatic.
+  -T, --trim         Trim FASTQ files using Trimmomatic.
-  -a , --adapter     FASTA of adapter sequences.
-This will be used
+  -a , --adapter     FASTA file containing adapter sequences.
+This option
-                     when you specify "-T" for trimming.
+                     is used when "-T" is specified for trimming.
-  --trim-params      Parameters for trimmomatic.
+  --trim-params      Parameters for Trimmomatic.
 Input parameters
-                     must be separated by comma with following
+                     must be comma-separated in the following order:
-                     order: phred, ILLUMINACLIP, LEADING, TRAILING,
+                     Phred score, ILLUMINACLIP, LEADING, TRAILING,
                       SLIDINGWINDOW, MINLEN.
+To remove Illumina adapters,
-If you want to remove adapters of illumina, please specify FASTA of the adapter sequences with "--adapter".
-Specified
+                     specify the adapter FASTA file with "--adapter".
-                     name will be inserted into <ADAPTER_FASTA>.
-If you don't specify it, adapter trimming will be skipped.
+                     If not specified, adapter trimming will be skipped.
                      [33,<ADAPTER_FASTA>:2:30:10,20,20,4:15,75]
-  -e , --snpEff      Predict causal variant using SnpEff.
-Please
+  -e , --snpEff      Predict causal variants using SnpEff.
+Check
-                     check available databases in SnpEff.
+                     available databases in SnpEff.
+  --line-colors      Colors for threshold lines in plots.
+Specify a
-  --mem              Maximum memory per thread when bam sorted;
+                     comma-separated list in the order of SNP-index, p95, and p99. [red,lime,orange] --dot-color        Color of the dots in plots. [navy] --mem              Maximum memory per thread when sorting BAM files;
-                     suffix K/M/G recognized.
+                     suffixes K/M/G are recognized.
 [1G]
-  -q , --min-MQ      Minimum mapping quality in mpileup.
-[40] -Q , --min-BQ      Minimum base quality in mpileup.
-[18] -C , --adjust-MQ   "adjust-MQ" in mpileup.
-Default parameter
+  -q , --min-MQ      Minimum mapping quality for mpileup.
+[40] -Q , --min-BQ      Minimum base quality for mpileup.
+[18] -C , --adjust-MQ   Adjust the mapping quality for mpileup.
+The default
-                     is suited for BWA.
-[50]
-  -v, --version      show program's version number and exit
+                     setting is optimized for BWA.
+[50] -v, --version      show program's version number and exit
 ```